RKlompUU/nix-recipes/pg-server/README.md

 # Posgres server

-This is a nix solution for setting up (temporary) Postgres server(s) for dev work.
+This is a nix solution for running (temporary) Postgres servers for dev work.
 State is stored on disk (in this folder, under database instance named subfolders), and thus will survive reboots.